 In 2020, New York Tech launched an online RN–B.S.
 Completion Program for registered nurses licensed in New York State to be able to complete their Bachelor of Science degree.
 This program addresses New York State's "BS in 10" requirement and facilitates the adult learning experience by offering the program in a primarily distance-learning format.
 It is designed to develop leadership and preparation for evidence-based nursing practice.
 Courses and clinical experiences are organized to enhance decision-making and critical thinking skills to meet the challenges of today's healthcare work environment.
 It is the goal of the program to develop professional nursing leaders in all areas of practice.
 For more information, please refer to the RN–B.S.
 Completion Program Handbook.

 Department of Nursing

-The Department of Nursing started in 1996 with the idea of creating a unique nursing program grounded in a Transcultural Nursing philosophy.
-This type of nursing program is critical to meet the needs of a diverse population of clients and health care professionals.
-To this end, the program includes an enriched curriculum in traditional sciences, liberal arts and a foundation in Anthropology.
-This four-year program, which leads to a Bachelor of Science Degree in Nursing, is composed of three phases.
-The Nursing Major Phase comprises the first two years, consisting of a core curriculum including liberal arts and science courses.
-The Pre-Clinical Phase (fourth semester) includes the first nursing course (NURS 102), and is the gateway to the professional phase of the program.
-The Professional (Clinical) Phase is the last two years, consisting of the core nursing and supportive courses.
+The Department of Nursing at New York Tech started in 1996 with the idea of creating a unique nursing program grounded in a Transcultural Nursing philosophy.
+This type of nursing program is critical to meet the needs of a diverse population of clients and healthcare professionals.
+To this end, the program includes an enriched curriculum in traditional sciences, liberal arts, and a foundation in anthropology.
+This four-year program, which leads to a Bachelor of Science Degree in Nursing, is composed of two phases.
+During the first phase, students complete the prerequisite requirements for admission to nursing courses.
+The second phase comprises the last two years, and consists of the core nursing and supportive courses.